Dave Asprey, one of the pioneers of biohacking, defines it this way:

 - I write down my emotions in a journal, which helps me learn from my thoughts and often find solutions to my dilemmas in those pages.
 It’s like magic!

-And finally, I try to surround myself with people who make me feel good, who motivate me to be better, and who help me to keep my feet on the ground.
+- I surround myself with people who make me feel good, who motivate me to be better, and who help me to keep my feet on the ground.

 Biohacking doesn’t have to be expensive or complicated to help you change the way you feel.
 Starting with basic hacking like your diet, meditation to lower stress levels, or decreasing exposure to blue light to sleep better are things you can begin to do and these will help you make the changes you need to become the best version of yourself.